Shivamkanse2104/Infosys-milestone/README.md

 sir said dont specify "milestone".
 We need to include like data preprocessing step like wise.
 And sir only told you to add code.

 Is today our final presentation?

+jahnavi... i think today team 3 and 4 will present it... tejaswi...but i have already mailed it!!!